barbiego43/barbiego43/README.md

 - I love to travel and explore new places
 - I play guitar and piano in my spare time
-- I'm a fan of Harry Potter, Marvel and Disney movies
+- I'm a fan of Disney movies

 ## ⚡ My skills ...